IdentityPython/Governance/idpy-projects.md

 The same way we require a project to be in a certain form to be accepted, the same requirement is on us to be in a state to accept that project.

 To put it in another way, the organisation should help its project move forward, and give tools and services to the community.
 If it is in a state that is struggling, then accepting a new project does not help neither party.

+## IPR and License

+As noted in the Identity Python statues [DRACC 0024],

+> All software and content created or maintained within IdentityPython is to be
+> made publicly available perpetually at no cost under one of the licenses on
+> the Free Software Foundation's list of "recommended copyleft licenses" or any
+> license approved by the Open Source Initiative on or after the submission
+> date.

 ## Discussion and consensus